CentroEPiaggio/footstep_planner/README.md

 - the curvature threshold for extract the planar areas in the downsampled cloud
 - the minimum cluster size for euclidean clustering

-Example of footstep placing (for now just polygon extraction from clusters)
+Example of footstep placing (for now just polygons extraction from clusters)
 ----------------------------------------------------------

 Term1: